Deltares/hydromt/docs/dev/migrating-to-v1.rst

 that can be read into a single python representation (e.g. `xarray.Dataset`).
 This functionality was previously covered in the `resolve_paths` function.
 However, there are more ways than to resolve a single uri, so the `MetaDataResolver` makes this behaviour extendable.
+Plugins or other code can subclass the Abstract `MetaDataResolver` class to implement their own conventions for data discovery.
-The `MetaDataResolver` is injected into the `Driver` objects.
+The `MetaDataResolver` is injected into the `Driver` objects and can be used there.

 Driver
 ^^^^^^